-Catherine Bonney arrived in New York City from Devonshire, England in 1846.
+Catherine Bonney arrived in New York City by way of Devonshire, England in 1846.
 She may in fact have originally been from Ireland prior to Immigrating.
-She married William Henry McCarty in 1859, also an immigrant from Ireland.
+She married William Patrick Henry McCarty prior to 1852, also an immigrant from Ireland.
 There is little mention of her husband after he arrived in NYC, just that he died there.
 It was a violent time for Irish labor, unions and mob activity, and of course Southern KGC secret agents were stirring up riots.

 The actual genealogy on the McCarty clan is still sketchy, but it appears the boys were born in the state of New York.
 Catherine moved her sons from New York to Indianapolis and then on to Wichita in the early 1870’s.

 Billy ran with a gang of street kids who passed the days in search of food and mischief.

 After Catherine met William Antrim, she purchase some land near his place west of Wichita.
 Billy took to riding his favorite pony and fishing along the Cowskin Creek.
 Wyatt Earp and his compadres would have gathering at a place along the Creek at what would become the Eberly Farm Retreat.
 They were said to have gotten liquored up and would sleep it off under a tree on the creek bank.

 Wichita was called the Peerless Princess of the Plains and the last civilization before entering Indian country.
 It became a magnet for gamblers, outlaws and lawmen like Wyatt Earp.